jacintak/jacintak.github.io/static/teaching/GLM/lectures/01-regression-fundamentals.md

 data:  Height by Sex
 t = -12.924, df = 192.7, p-value < 2.2e-16
-alternative hypothesis: true difference in means is not equal to 0 95 percent confidence interval:
+alternative hypothesis: true difference in means between group Female and group Male is not equal to 0 95 percent confidence interval:
  -15.14454 -11.13420
 sample estimates: